DSP050505/Smart_Summarizer/README.md

 ## Setting Up the Backend

 1. Ensure you have Python and pip installed.
-Create a virtual environment (optional but recommended):
+Create a virtual environment (recommended):
     ```sh
     python -m venv env
-    source env/bin/activate  # On Windows use `env\Scripts\activate`
+    venv\Scripts\activate or
+    source venv/bin/activate

     ```
 2. Install the required Python packages:
     ```sh